Secure Passwords: Practical Developer Guide

 Reusing Passwords Across Services

 Password reuse is arguably the most dangerous habit in digital security.
 When a breach exposes your password on one site, attackers immediately test it against banking, email, and social media platforms using automated tools.
-Studies consistently show that over 60% of users reuse passwords across multiple accounts, making credential stuffing attacks devastatingly effective.
-One compromised password on a low-security forum can unlock your bank account, email, and cloud storage if you use the same credentials.
+One compromised password on a low-security forum can unlock your bank account, email, and cloud storage if you use the same credentials everywhere.

 Keeping Passwords Too Short

 Length is the single most important factor in password strength.
-An 8-character password, even with mixed character types, has a finite number of combinations that modern hardware can exhaust in hours or days.
-The minimum recommended length in 2026 is 16 characters, with many security experts and organizations like NIST advocating for 20 or more characters for sensitive accounts.
+An 8-character password, even with mixed character types, has a finite number of combinations that modern hardware can exhaust far more cheaply than a 16-character password.
+NIST requires verifiers to allow long memorized secrets and discourages arbitrary composition rules; for generated passwords, 16+ characters is a practical baseline and 20+ is reasonable for high-value accounts.

 What Makes a Password Truly Secure